Ordinary differential equation

 The trajectory of a projectile launched from a cannon follows a curve determined by an ordinary differential equation that is derived from Newton's second law.

 In mathematics, an ordinary differential equation (ODE) is a differential equation (DE) dependent on only a single independent variable.
 As with any other DE, its unknown(s) consists of one (or more) function(s) and involves the derivatives of those functions.
-The term "ordinary" is used in contrast with partial differential equations (PDEs) which may be with respect to more than one independent variable, and, less commonly, in contrast with stochastic differential equations (SDEs) where the progression is random.
+The term "ordinary" is used in contrast with partial differential equations (PDEs) which may be with respect to more than one independent variable, and, less commonly, in contrast with stochastic differential equations (SDEs) where the modeled process is random.